SaphicDeveloper2/pymod_Essentials/README.md

 🎉 **Happy modding with Python in Minecraft!**
 *(Fabric and newer Minecraft version support are on the way — stay tuned!)*

-Do you want me to make the **roadmap table version-specific** (like Forge 1.16.5 = ✅, Forge 1.18.x = planned, Fabric 1.20.x = planned), or keep it more **generic** so you don’t need to update it every time a new Minecraft version drops?